 In addition, the ancient practice of Ayurveda is also deeply rooted in the Sri Lankan medical system.
 Known as one of the oldest healing sciences around the world, Ayurveda translates from Sanskrit as "The Science of Life".
 Ayurvedic medicine originated in India over 3,000 years ago, focusing on the concept of balance in one's life.
 This can be linked to mental health issues, diet, lifestyle, healthcare and more.

 Using holistic and natural health practices, Ayurveda emphasises prevention and balance in order to attain balance within your physical, emotional and mental states.
-Ayurvedic system government hospitals and teachings are also widespread across Sri Lanka.
+The ayurvedic system, government hospitals and teachings are also widespread across Sri Lanka.
 Moreover, many citizens will choose to follow Ayurvedic medicine practices for certain illnesses or accidents and western medicine for others.

 The healthcare system in Sri Lanka is universal to all local citizens, offering both traditional Ayurvedic and modern healthcare for free across government hospitals.
 Nowadays most hospitals in Sri Lanka do follow a more "western medicine" approach, using procedures and medications that are seen worldwide.
 Certainly, as a medical volunteer in Sri Lanka, it may be perceived as very basic and outdated in some ways.
 On the other hand, there is a higher life expectancy and lower infant death rate than neighbouring countries in the region.
 Even so, there are often long waiting lists with a limitation of capacity, staff and resources.
 As a result, the number of private hospitals has risen to offer private healthcare services.

-Working in a hospital as a medical volunteer in Sri Lanka is a great opportunity to get close up clinical exposure and learn about health care systems in developing countries.
+Working in a hospital on the Sri Lanka volunteer program is a great opportunity to get close up clinical exposure and learn about health care systems in developing countries.
 You will witness a variety of cases, which offers a fantastic contrast to what you might find in your local hospital!
 PMGY’s medical volunteer program is a learning experience available for both medical students and school leavers looking to pursue a career in medicine.
 Join as a medical volunteer in Sri Lanka for the perfect way to gain invaluable hospital work experience whilst exploring the wonders that this amazing island has to offer.

 MEDICAL VOLUNTEER PLACEMENT EXAMPLES

 Your placement timetable on the medical volunteer abroad program will depend on your current status of study.
-Those who are studying a health-related degree at university will be placed at a government hospital.
-High school leavers and applicants not from a health-related background will be placed at a private hospital.
+Those who are studying a health-related degree at university can enjoy placements at both private and government hospitals.
+This is on the assumption we receive the required paperwork in the correct format from you at least 3 weeks before your program start date.
+High school leavers and applicants from a non-health related background will be placed at a private hospital only.
+Nevertheless, still enjoying clinic and workshop based options and an insight into ayurvedic medicine which all medical volunteers in Sri Lanka enjoy.

 Balapitiya Government Base Hospital - PMGY partner with a government hospital located only a 15 minute journey from Ambalangoda.
 It is a medium-sized hospital with over 500 stations.
 There are 20 doctors and 2 surgeons at the hospital.
 We can place participants at the following departments in the government hospital: Out-Patient Unit, Emergency Treatment Room, General Medicine, Obstetrics, Gynaecology, Antenatal, Postnatal, Labour Room, Paediatrics

-Polwatta Village Hospital – As a medical volunteer in Sri Lanka, you may also be able to get involved at a local blood pressure clinic.
-This is based at a smaller village government hospital, whereby service users come weekly to get free blood pressure checks.
+Government Village Hospital - As a medical volunteer in Sri Lanka, you may also be able to get involved at a local blood pressure clinic.
+This is based at a smaller village government hospital whereby the clinic runs on a more ad hoc basis and service users receive free blood pressure checks.

 Sri Lankan Ayurvedic Medicine - Every medical volunteer in Sri Lanka will have the opportunity to participate in an Ayurveda medicine lecture, regardless of whether you are placed at the private or government hospital.
 A local Ayurvedic specialist will teach you all about the history of Ayurveda, its role within healthcare in Sri Lanka and how it is implemented to treat a variety of cases.